Case Study

 Operational efficiency

 AutoStore has significantly improved operational efficiency at PUMA.
-Thomas Liske elaborates; "Besides the speed of delivery to the customer, we also have seen the quality go up significantly.
-We now see a 99% hit rate in order accuracy.
+Thomas Liske elaborates; "Beyond the speed of delivery to the customer, we've also seen a significant improvement in quality.
+We're now achieving a 99% order accuracy rate.
 This is where AutoStore can help a lot because you get a very consistent accuracy and delivery."

 Upgrading to the AutoStore Black Line has further improved operational efficiency.
 The company is seeing a 25% increase in Bin deliveries per hour, and it has allowed PUMA to increase capacity more than 10 times.